By Dan Blair, a marriage counselor and family counselor.

 Any other issues of concern

 One of the primary decisions made in the best interest of the child involves sole or joint custody.
 A sole custodian means that the relationship between the parents is too conflicted to make decisions in the best interest of the children.

 A joint custody arrangement means that co-parents can generally work together.
 Parents need to work together to determine the needs of the children, like appropriate medical care, child care, parenting time, use of holidays, vacations and other special times, location of the parent’s homes, and educational and religious training.
-Expenses need to be agreed upon like medical bills, child support (A general guideline is 20% of net income for one child, 28% for two, 32% for three, and 40% for four), school fees and extracurricular activities, and saving for college.
+Expenses need to be agreed upon like medical bills, child support, school fees and extracurricular activities, and saving for college.

 Protecting the children from the harmful side of divorce is often neglected, sometimes unintentionally.
 The goal should under most circumstances should be consistent and calm involvement from each parent in each child’s life.
 Most children on some level wish for a relationship with both parents.
 Each parent can take part in not only providing financially but also providing influence on moral, social and educational development.
 Ideally, contact and affection would be unhampered and each parent would not get in the way of the child’s own developing sense of perception, and feelings about the other parent.
 Parents would not criticize each other within hearing range, or to put the kids in the middle by making them messengers (delivering positive or negative messages can feel like a burden to kids, when the responsibility to communicate belongs to the parents).
 Another rule to follow is to not tell the kids about future plans that will affect the other parent without talking to the other parent first.